 All team members must participate significantly in their team’s oral presentation, while non-team members may not participate.
 However, individuals' presentation times need not be equal.
 In the event of extraordinary circumstances, a team may request permission for a team member to present from a remote location by video.

-Following the eight finalist presentations on April 19, the ranking of the top four teams and the Best Undergraduate Team (which could be one of the top four teams) will be announced and large checks will be presented (see Prizes).
+Following the finalist presentations on April 11, the winners of each of the special prizes and the ranking of the top four teams will be announced and large checks will be presented (see Prizes).
 All decisions by the panel of judges are final.
 A celebratory reception, to which all finalist teams are invited, will follow the announcement.

 Prize money will be paid to the winning companies upon presentation of appropriate documentation regarding their companies.
-The first place team and the top undergraduate team (if different) will be required to provide follow-up information to GWU about their company and their use of the prize money.
+The winners of cash prizes of $5,000 or more are required to provide follow-up information to GWU about their company and their use of the prize money.

 See the "Resources" section of this website for information regarding workshops such as "Delivering a Compelling Presentation."